suncoast-devs/handbook/lessons/front-end-safari/responsive.md

 }
 ```

-To format the sections of the footer to change their alignment we will add some
+To format the sections of the footer to change their alignment, we will add some
 classes to help us.
 We add a `call-to-action`, `join`, `donation`, and
 `built-with-love` class to some parts of the footer.